php-fig/fig-standards/proposed/PSR-Cache.md

 ### Cache\Item

 The Cache\Item object encapsulates the storage and retrieval of cache items.
-Each Cache\Item is already associated with a Key (how is the responsibility of the Implementing Library).
+Each Cache\Item is generated by a Cache\Pool, which is responsible for any required setup as well as associating the object with a unique Key (how this is accomplished is the responsibility of the Implementing Library).
+Cache\Item objects can store and retrieve any type of PHP value defined in the Data section of this document.

 ```php
 namespace PSR\Cache;